Training Spiking Neural Networks Using Lessons From Deep Learning: Introduction

+Armed with these three components, neuromorphic systems are equipped to bridge the efficiency gap between today's and future intelligent systems.

-So what lessons can be learnt from the brain to build more efficient neural networks?
+What lessons can be learnt from the brain to build more efficient neural networks?
 Should we replicate the genetic makeup of a neuron right down to the molecular level~\cite{paun2005dna, qian2011neural}?
 Do we look at the way memory and processing coalesce within neurons and synapses~\cite{chi2016prime, rahimi2020complementary}?
-Or do we devote ourselves to extracting the learning algorithms that underpin the brain~\cite{bi1998synaptic}?
+Or should we aim to extract the learning algorithms that underpin the brain~\cite{bi1998synaptic}?
+This paper hones in on the intricacies of training brain-inspired neuromorphic algorithms, ultimately moving towards the goal of harnessing natural intelligence to further improve our use of artificial intelligence.
+SNNs can already be optimized using the tools available to the deep learning community.
+But the brain-inspired nature of these emerging sensors, neuron models, and training methods are different enough to warrant a deep dive into biologically-inspired neural networks.